JinKaneki/AnalogClockHost/README.md

 #### Cycle Clock Styles
-- Use the `STYLE` button or press ` ` to cycle through **Classic → Glass → Digital → Cistercian**.
+- Use the `STYLE` button or press ` ` to cycle through **Classic → Glass → Digital → Cistercian → Cosmic → Celestial**.
-- PRESS ` ` to freeze or pause Background Image or on Android double TAP on your screen on an empty space on the webpage, AVOID any element on the webpage while doing it.
+- pause Background Image on Android, double TAP on your screen on an empty space on the webpage, AVOID any element on the webpage when doing it.

 ### 🧮 Cistercian Numerals – Technical Details